Lewis & Clark Baseball League: Philosophy

-The LCBL is a unique summer collegiate league for many reasons; most notably, the option players have to swing a bat made of wood or metal.
+The LCBL was a unique summer collegiate league for many reasons, most notably for the option players had to use bats made of wood or metal.
 Since Major League Baseball and Minor League Baseball solely use wood bats, nearly all other top-tier summer leagues exclusively use wood.

 Even with new BBCOR standards to reduce batted ball exit speed, using the technology of composite bats is perceived to inflate offensive power and thus misrepresent statistics to pro scouts.
 Thus, Major League Baseball only sponsors, and partially funds, wood-bat leagues.
 They do so as a common denominator metric to judge, compare, and project the value of both hitters and pitchers to the professional game.

 Due to subtle differences in length-to-weight ratios, and the discernible feeling at contact, the potential exists for a difficult transition period from metal (college) to wood (pro).
 To avoid this steep learning curve, more and more collegiate athletes use the summer as acclimation time with the tools of their future trade.
 The unapologetic objective of premier leagues is to prepare their amateur players for the Major League First-Year Player Draft, using the summer as a professional proving ground.
 MLB seizes the logistical opportunity to get talent, professional-caliber equipment, and franchise representatives all in one place.
-The LCBL believes that such models compromise the spirit of the league's competitive nature; each game is too much like an audition or stepping stone.
-Professional baseball is not on the horizon for every college player, in need of a summer league.
+The LCBL believed that such models compromised the spirit of the league's competitive nature, with each game acting too much like an audition or stepping stone.

+Professional baseball is not on the horizon for every college player in need of a summer league, however.
 This is not to say that the LCBL has no desire to get players drafted.
 The commissioner's office simply understands its rarity.
-Making everyone swing wood, just to accommodate the 9.7% that will play baseball at the next level, is painting with a broad stroke.
+Making everyone swing wood bats just to accommodate the 9.7% that will play baseball at the next level was seen as painting with a broad stroke.
 For a player who rationally understands that he has hit his ceiling that upon the completion of his senior year he will never play competitive baseball again it makes all the sense in the world for him to swing a bat with collegiate specifications.
-Forcing such a player to limit their power, and spend a summer using tools they will not operate back on campus, is misguided.
+Forcing such a player to limit their power and spend a summer using tools they will not operate back on campus is misguided.
 It can lead to a bigger re-adjustment period than not playing any offseason baseball at all.